Explore RISE internships for summer 2025

 For Students

-Apply to RISE via our first round Pace Center Summer Internship application that opens in December and closes in early January.
+Apply to RISE via our second round internship application, which opens February 24 and closes March 6.
 Applicants can submit applications for up to two RISE internship opportunities, and may also apply for other Pace Center summer opportunities via the same application.
-You can find a full list of internship opportunities with RISE by searching for "RISE" when you log into Princeton University's Global Programs System (GPS).
+You can find a full list of internship opportunities with RISE on our RISE Google Site (note that some of these opportunities are now full— contact Jenny Wagner to inquire about which internship are still available).

 The RISE program follows a cohort model, with cohorts meeting around specific themes (examples: Health, Law/Justice, Sustainability, Education).
 RISE fellows meet via Zoom on Thursday afternoons with a cohort for training, reflection, and guided discussions led by RISE Peer Facilitators.
 RISE fellows work 35 hours/week for their organization and spend 5 hours/week engaged in RISE cohort activities, including place-based engagement and learning.